joycetipping/skew-normal-capstone/README.rst

 -------

-All of my original work is licensed under the `MIT license`_, which I realize is for code, but embodies the intent:
+All of my original work is licensed under the `MIT license`_, which I realize is for code, but embodies the intent.

 .. _MIT license: http://www.opensource.org/licenses/mit-license.php